UncleJ4ck/IT-Stuff/README.md

 # IT-Stuff

-some little projects i made for school or just for me XD
+Some little projects i made for school or just for my plaisure XD

+`PS: everytime i finish a project not related to hacking i will put it here`